jacekrudek/nubiweather/README.md

 **Fullstack web app for displaying weather forecast for cities: Gliwice & Hamburg.
 Created with [expressjs](https://expressjs.com/) and [react](https://react.dev/)**.

 The backend communicates with [weatherapi](https://www.weatherapi.com/) and sends data to the frontend app which displays it for the user.
-The information displayed consist of current weather status and forecast for the next 3 days.
+The information displayed consists of current weather status and a forecast for the next 3 days.

 # Development